anudeepND/pihole-unbound/README.md

     # If you want to disable DNSSEC, set harden-dnssec stripped: no
     harden-dnssec-stripped: yes

-    # Use Capitalization randomization
-    # This is an experimental resilience method which uses upper and lower case letters in the question hostname to obtain randomness.
-    # Two names with the same spelling but different case should be treated as identical.
-    # Attackers hoping to poison a DNS cache must guess the mixed-case encoding of the query.
-    # This increases the difficulty of such an attack significantly
-    use-caps-for-id: yes

     # Reduce EDNS reassembly buffer size.
     # Suggested by the unbound man page to reduce fragmentation reassembly problems
     edns-buffer-size: 1472